ThatRobin/apoli-bolt-docs/docs/power_code.md

 # Power Code

-In Apoli-Beet, the structure for creating powers is rather different from the format usually used in Apoli, due to Apoli-Beets python-like syntax.
+In Apoli-Bolt, the structure for creating powers is rather different from the format usually used in Apoli, due to Apoli-Bolts python-like syntax.

 #### Creating a Function:

-In order to create a basic power type in Apoli-Beet, you create an empty python function, like so:
+In order to create a basic power type in Apoli-Bolt, you create an empty python function, like so:
 ```py
 def launch_into_air():
     pass